 Are Corporate Social Responsibility & Purpose the Same?

-If you’re confused about the difference between Corporate Social Responsibility (CSR) and the concept of purpose, you’re definitely not alone.
+If you’re confused about the difference between Corporate Social Responsibility and the concept of purpose, you’re definitely not alone.

 DEFINING CORPORATE SOCIAL RESPONSIBILITY